Lazy loading with Angular 16

 https://angular.io/guide/router#child-route-configuration

-You will find in the repository on github the addition of the concept of routing with Children.
+You will find in the repository on github the addition of the notion of routing with Children.

-In the routing tutorial, three components have been added to Contact
+In the routing tutorial three components were added in Contact

 - mailing